 Increased Team Communication

-Asynchronous communication has opened a whole new world of collaboration.
-While we may have used forms of asynchronous communication–such as email and Slack–before we were forced to rethink the way we work, the pandemic rapidly accelerated our proficiency and software options for it.
+Asynchronous communication has opened a whole new world of collaboration and supports the future of a hybrid workspace.
+While we may have used forms of asynchronous communication (such as email and Slack) before we were forced to rethink the way we work, the pandemic rapidly accelerated our proficiency and software options for it.
 We’re excited about the rise of asynchronous communication because it allows more room for inspiration.

 Gone are the days in which everyone’s best ideas need to happen at the same time, in the same room, during the time designated.
 Mastery of asynchronous communication allows teams to generate, share, flesh out, and workshop ideas as inspirations arise rather than solely on command.
+Individuals can add to/explore their ideas on digital platforms at any time from anywhere, which makes workflow timeless and always accessible rather than being confined to only working when in the office.
 This improves the quality of our ideas and our work, reduces the risk of creative burnout and artist’s block, and strengthens our collaboration by ensuring that all ideas are heard–not just the fastest ones.

 Neither schedules nor work styles are one size fits all.
 Some people need the routine of a 9-5 work schedule with a one-hour lunch break; others are more successful when they can mold their work schedule around the demands of their personal lives, households, or childcare responsibilities.
 Some team members are relieved to work from home in their pajamas, while others need the office environment to prevent distraction and get them in the right headspace for work.
 Hybridity gives the reins over to employees to decide when and where they do their work; it gives them the power to work in a way that will allow them to do the best work that they are capable of.